Save $150 per person on select 2019 departures - Ends July 31Save $150 on select 2019 departures - Ends July 31

 Welcome to Japan.
 Upon arrival at Osaka Itami or Kansai International Airport, transfer by pre-booked airport shuttle service to your hotel.
 This evening join your Travel Director and fellow travelers for a Welcome Reception drink with appetizers.

 After breakfast start your city tour with a visit to Osaka Castle, one of Japan's most famous landmarks which played a major role in the unification of Japan during the sixteenth century.
+General Toyotomi Hideyoshi built the original castle in 1583 as a display of power, using, it's said, the labor of 100,000 workers.
 Although the present structure is a 1931 reconstruction, it's nonetheless quite a sight, looming dramatically over the surrounding park, which has the bonus of being a great place to view cherry blossom in the springtime.
-Next visit the Abeno Harukas Observatory which standing at 300 meters is the tallest skyscraper in Japan.
-The observation deck with large floor-to-ceiling glass panels all around offers 360 degree panoramic views of Osaka.
+Next visit the Abeno Harukas Observatory which standing at 984 ft is the tallest skyscraper in Japan.
+The building stands on top of Kintetsu Osaka Abenobashi Station and it houses a department store, an art museum, a hotel and the observation deck which occupies the buildings top three floors.
+With large floor-to-ceiling glass panels all around, the 60th floor offers 360 degree panoramic views of Osaka.
 Later enjoy some free time for shopping in the Umeda district before returning to the hotel.
 This afternoon is yours at leisure or choose to join an Optional Experience.

 Travel to Iga and start the day with a visit to the Ninja Museum, dedicated to the history of ninja and ninjutsu, an original form of warfare developed mainly in the region.
 The museum's collection includes very old ninjutsu writings analyzed scientifically along with ancient weapons.
 Continue by exploring Ueno Castle constructed in the late 16th century served as the seat of the local lords during the Edo Period.
 The castle tower was destroyed in a storm less than 50 years later and not rebuilt until 1935 when a local resident provided funding for the tower's reconstruction.
 Then enjoy a special Be My Guest lunch with a monk at Shorenji Temple in Nabari while learning about the history and traditions of the region.
 After lunch continue to Kyoto for your overnight stay.

 Enjoy a late start this morning followed by a visit to Kinkakuji Temple; a UNESCO World Heritage site famous for its Golden Pavilion reflecting beautifully in the water of the adjoining pond.
 Lunch today is okonomiyaki; similar to a savory pancake and made with egg, cabbage, soba noodles and meat, seafood or cheese and grilled in layers on a hot plate in front of you.
-This afternoon visit Arashiyama and the breath-taking Bamboo Forest for a walk through the bamboo groves.
-Continue on with a visit to Tenryuji Temple which has one of the finest gardens in Kyoto and scenic mountain views.
+This afternoon visit Arashiyama, a district on the outskirts of Kyoto.
+Visit the breath-taking Bamboo Forest and walk along the paths that cut through the bamboo groves.
+Standing amid these soaring stalks of bamboo is like being in another world!
+Continue on with a visit to Tenryuji Temple which has one of the finest gardens in Kyoto and wonderful mountain views.

 This morning visit the Kiyomizu-dera Temple; a buzzing hive of activity perched on a hill overlooking the city.
 It is one of Kyoto's most popular and most enjoyable temples and a UNESCO World Heritage Site.
 Then head to Sanjusangendo Hall, a temple famous for its 1001 statues of Kannon, the goddess of mercy.
 Return to the hotel for a leisurely afternoon or choose to take part in an Optional Experience.
 This evening have a delightful Farewell dinner with your fellow companions and Travel Director at a local restaurant.